-Welcome to Sourcegraph—we’re VERY excited to have you on the Customer Engineering team!
-This page describes the onboarding philosophy and process for new technical advisors as they onboarding, and outlines expectations and goals of onboarding as well as what success looks like 30 / 60 / 90 days in.
+Welcome to Sourcegraph—we’re VERY excited to have you on the Technical Advisory team!
+This page describes the onboarding philosophy and process for new Technical Advisors as they onboarding, and outlines expectations and goals of onboarding as well as what success looks like 30 / 60 / 90 days in.

 Our goal is to have TAs fully ramped by the end of your 6th week.
 During your first 6 weeks, you will complete a variety of activities intended to both introduce you to the company as a whole, as well as provide you with the knowledge, tools, and support necessary to be a successful TA!